 In our Chat GPT Teaching Talks Series, faculty members discuss their strategies while teaching in this new educational landscape of Chat GPT or generative artificial intelligence that uses machine learning to generate human-like text in response to users’ prompts.
-Michael Bugeja, a distinguished professor at the Greenlee School of Journalism and Communication, will present the first in this series:
+Johnny DiBlasi and Olmo Amato, both with the College of Design, will present our fourth talk in this series:

 Over the last few years, and now with the explosion of AI tools as seen with the release of ChatGPT, AI is inching closer and closer to becoming more embedded in our daily lives.
 How will these technologies affect our lives, industries, economies, health, etc?
 These big questions are coming up, and in a lot of ways, the development of these technologies is happening in big part as a vehicle to start considering these issues as a society.
 Some of the initial designed uses of these technologies such as ChatGPT and Dall-E 2 are to be creative for us – to generate novel text and images.
 These generative AI models have sweeping implications for creative practitioners in the arenas of image making and wordsmithing.
 Assistant Professor in Art and Visual Culture, Johnny DiBlasi and Olmo Amato, Instructor of Photography at the ISU Rome Program will present their research and creative practice which employ generative AI in their art making processes in different ways.

 Learn about the history, ethics, and contemporary practices surrounding the use of Generative Artificial Intelligence by visual artists as well as ways to leverage AI in your own creative projects.